Brane Cosmology with the Chameleon Scalar Field in Bulk: Validity of Generalized Second Law of Thermodynamics

 Since the $\dot{\phi}$ is small and because of the existence of the $M_p$ in the denominator we can estimate

-to have $\dot{H}>0$, especially in early times, there should be $\omega<-1$.
-This result indicate that $\dot{H}>0$, so the time variation of both apparent horizon and cosmological event horizon are negative, namely $\dot{R}_E,\dot{R}_A<0$.
-For validity the GLST the equation of state parameter should be smaller than $-1$, this is compatible with relation (\ref{26}).
+to have $\dot{H}>0$; especially in early times, there should be $\omega<-1$.
+This result indicates that $\dot{H}>0$, so the time variation of both the apparent horizon and cosmological event horizon is negative, namely $\dot{R}_E,\dot{R}_A<0$.
+For validity of the GLST the equation of state parameter should be smaller than $-1$; this is compatible with relation (\ref{26}).
 In this range of $\omega$ our matter is phantom.
 If $-1<\omega<-\frac{2}{3}$, there is still an accelerated expansion, and for validity of GSLT, $\dot{H}$ should be negative.
-It means the first term on the right hand side of (\ref{44}) should be dominant.
+It means the first term on the right-hand side of (\ref{44}) should be dominant.
 With considering equation (\ref{44}) we see that this condition is not unreasonable.
 In this range value of $\omega$ our matter is named quintessence.